Volunteers Make Medicine Horse Possible.

 If you want to go beyond mucking and work with the horses or just learn about them, sign up for the Equine Skills training.
 You will learn the horse care skills, like grooming, necessary to pass our Horsemanship Evaluation.

 These classes occur the first Saturday of the month, from 10 a.m. to noon.
 Contact us to find the next date and to register if you don't want to pay online.
 Otherwise, click the box below to get signed up!
 The cost is $50.

 EAP Horse Handling

 The third level of volunteering is to handle the horses for group sessions.
-The EAP Horse Handling class provides an overview of EAP and experiential activities, as well as an explanation of the horse handler role.
+The Equine-Assisted Psychotherapy (EAP) Horse Handling class provides an overview of EAP and experiential activities, as well as an explanation of the horse handler role.
 This training is available to volunteers, staff, and therapists who want to learn more about the horses and keeping them safe during sessions.
-This class is offered every other month.
-See our Facebook page for upcoming dates and times.
+This class is four hours long and is offered every other month.